Water Conservation & The Water Soft Path

 The WSP’s water conservation work is largely focused on ways that communities can effectively implement tailored water soft path stategies to sustainably manage their water resources, now and into the future.
 The water soft path concept offers a holistic and comprehensive approach to water sustainability planning, and takes into consideration the complex interactions that occur between the natural environment and human activity.

-The handbook outlines the problems with conventional stormwater management and examines solutions for moving toward sustainability.
+This handbook outlines the problems with conventional stormwater management and examines solutions for moving toward sustainability.
 It provides a comprehensive blueprint that outlines the crucial steps necessary to change the way communities manage and, importantly, govern stormwater.
-The blueprint describes detailed actions that local and senior levels of government can take to move from the current system of stormwater management to one focused on rainwater as a resource.
 A main focus is addressing the fragmented responsibility for fresh water across and within jurisdictions—one of the greatest challenges to reinventing rainwater management.

 Check out the October 2011 Peeling Back the Pavement webinar here.